 While cash and travel cards are helpful for budgeting and flexibility, mixing up payments with your credit card can be a good idea for security.
 Many have fast helplines for loss, as well as other benefits for using abroad.

 When you’re accessing any of your banking apps, keep away from sly looking Wi-Fi, and make sure it’s safe to use with your banking information.
 If you are unsure, it is safer not to use any banking applications.

 Now, it may not look pretty slick by the pool, but money wallets can be the way to go to keep your valuables safe.
 Obviously it makes sense wearing them under clothes to keep them discreet, too.
 Most of all, make sure that your items are out of sight in a backpack and secure.
 When flying, keep all valuables in your hand luggage where possible.

 It’s one thing being proud of your new waterproof phone, it’s another to have it out on display for all to see while travelling.
-Make sure to keep your items to yourself, and keep pesky thieves away.
+Make sure to keep your items to yourself, and keep opportunistic thieves away.

 When we travel, we have a knack of standing out like a sore thumb, bum bags and all.
-Make sure that you don’t look like an obvious tourist, and look comfortable in public places.
+Make sure that you don’t look like an obvious tourist, and try to look comfortable in public places.
 Swap the backpack for a smaller bag in the evening, and no socks and sandals.

 With these tips, we hope you have a safe and enjoyable holiday.
 If you do find yourself in an unfortunate position where you have lost your cards, make sure to contact your bank as soon as possible so that they can lock your cards and follow these steps for what to do when you lose a credit card.
 Remember, if you've misplaced your Heritage card, you can temporary lock or block certain transactions on the go with our Mobile Banking App.